camieac/subfact_pi_ina219/README.md

 subfact_pi_ina219
 =================

-Python library to read values from the INA219 sensor breakout board from Adafruit via i2c
+A fork of @scottjw's Python library to read values from the INA219 sensor breakout board.

+This fork adds a setup script to install the library on the target platform.